dodyg/practical-aspnetcore/README.md

     Bind several cache entries to a single dependency that you can reset manually.

 * **Configuration**

+  This section is all about configuration, from memory configuration to INI, JSON and XML.

   * [Configuration](https://github.com/dodyg/practical-aspnetcore/tree/master/configuration)

     This is the 'hello world' of configuration.
 Just use a memory based configuration and read/write values to/from it.